krsanky/greplin-challenge/README.md

 clojure better, so I'm going to redo my python answers in clojure.

+The clojure code is in: <http://github.com/krsanky/greplin-challenge/tree/master/greplin-challenge/>
+It is a leiningen project.

 ### notes

 - The clojure code for level-1 is painfully slow.